Creating effective visualizations is essential to understanding data and broadening the impact of your research.

 Visualization Lab Spaces

-Our staff supports the ELF Visualization Lab, located in Fine Hall.
+Our staff supports the Fine Visualization Lab, located in Fine Hall.

 Need Help with Your Visualizations?